azadkuh/sqlite-amalgamation/README.md

 $> cmake --build . --config Release
 ```

-building the shell application is disabled by default, to make it enable:
+building of the shell application is disabled by default, to make it:
 ```bash
 $> cmake .. -DBUILD_SHELL=ON
 ```

-by `gcc` and `clang` it's also possible to build `sqlite3` as a shared library
+by `gcc` and `clang` it's also possible to build *sqlite3* as a shared library
 by `cmake`:
 ```bash
 # on gcc or clang (Linux or OS X)
 $> cmake .. -DBUILD_SHARED_LIBS=ON
 ```

-### SQLITE3 build options
+### SQLite3 build options
-`SQLITE3` comes with a plenty of compile option, you can choose some of these
+`SQLite` comes with a plenty of compile options, you can choose some of these
-options by `ccmake .` or `cmake-gui .`:
+options:

 - `BUILD_ENABLE_DBSTAT_VTAB`
 - `BUILD_ENABLE_FTS3`